 Come midnight on December 31, the soundtrack of your life will likely feature at least one of the following: fireworks exploding, noisemakers bleating, champagne corks popping.

-One can only assume that a special place in Hell is occupied by the inventor of the New Year’s Eve noisemaker.
-One can also assume that a comfortable alcove in Heaven, complete with grape- bearing nymphs, is occupied by Dom Pérignon, or whomever it was who invented champagne some three centuries ago.
+One can only assume that a special place in hell is occupied by the inventor of the New Year’s Eve noisemaker.
+One can also assume that a comfortable alcove in heaven is occupied by Dom Pérignon, or whomever it was who invented champagne some three centuries ago.

 But why champagne, and why New Year’s Eve?